-The course examines the relationship between modernity and narrative as explored in the works of ten 'Modernist' writers (in the period 1896 -1940).
-How did these narratives present life experienced as what Hardy called 'the ache of the modern'?
-How was narrative transformed under the pressures of express adequately such experience?
-How did the 'modernist' novel both transmit and contest 'modernity' as elaborated in contemporary philosophy, psychology, sociology?
+The course examines the relationship between modernity and narrative as explored in the works of ten 'modernist' writers from 1896 to 1940.
+How did these texts represent a world experiencing what Hardy called 'the ache of the modern'?
+How was narrative form reshaped to express social and psychic change of the moment?
+How did the 'modernist' novel both transmit and contest 'modernity' as elaborated in contemporary philosophy, psychology, and sociology?